 As part of New Mexico Gas Company’s emergency response plans, specific information is provided to local public officials on pipeline safety and on our emergency response plans.
-Our emergency response plans are designed to prepare local emergency responders and New Mexico Gas Company personnel to handle natural gas emergencies, such as a fire, leak, rupture or other serious incident occurring along our pipeline system and at or near any of our facilities.
+Our emergency response plans are designed to prepare local emergency responders and New Mexico Gas Company personnel to handle natural gas emergencies.

 Pipelines distributing natural gas to individual homes and businesses run under streets, sidewalks and yards across the communities New Mexico Gas Company serves.
 These smaller distribution lines can be only a few inches below ground due to erosion, landscaping and other activities.
 In contrast, larger and higher-pressure transmission pipelines that transport gas from suppliers to communities can be affected by activities such as farming, construction and new housing development.

 If there are New Mexico Gas Company customers in your community, gas pipelines could lead up to every home and business.
-Providing maps for those facilities here is not possible, but to learn where distribution gas pipelines exist in your community, use NM811, “Call Before You Dig” telephone number Call 811.
+To learn where distribution gas pipelines exist in your community, use NM811, “Call Before You Dig” telephone number Call 811.

 There are several other ways you can get additional information:

 New Mexico Gas Company operations hold meetings throughout the state with public officials to inform them about our operations.
-If you are interested in finding out more about this program or in attending a meeting, contact James Stanovcak at (505) 697-3518.
+If you are interested in finding out more about this program or in attending a meeting, contact Gary Roybal at (505) 697-3636.

-Mr. Stanovcak can also provide more detailed information for public officials on natural gas pipelines, public safety, pipeline integrity management program issues, emergency preparedness, public awareness and land use practices.
+Mr. Roybal can also provide more detailed information for public officials on natural gas pipelines, public safety, pipeline integrity management program issues, emergency preparedness, public awareness and land use practices.

 For a copy of New Mexico Gas Company's brochure, "Pipeline Safety in Your Community," in English and Spanish, a pdf copy may be downloaded here.